Washington DC VA Medical Center

 Sterile Processing Service Renovation

 SPS is responsible for cleaning, sterilizing, preparing and storing surgical and medical equipment and supplies.
 The major project entails: a full renovation and expansion of the SPS area to improve efficiency, to update the facility to meet current regulatory requirements, and to replace equipment that has reached or is about to reach the end of its useful life.
 The scope of the renovation includes all new HVAC, plumbing, electrical, finishes, and reprocessing equipment.
-The expected completion date is Fall 2019.
+The expected completion date is February 2021.

 New Linear Accelerator for Cancer Treatment

 Radiology's new Linear Accelerator for state-of-the-art cancer treatment will match the present 21EX and will replace the aged 6EX unit.
 This will allow for continuation and expansion of services to Veterans with less down time.
-The project is expected to be complete in Winter 2019.

 Oncology & Cancer Center (OCC)